mhausenblas/m-shop/README.md

     docker rmi mhausenblas/m-shop-nginx
     docker build -t mhausenblas/m-shop-nginx .
     docker push mhausenblas/m-shop-nginx

 ### ELK stack for analytics

 Based on http://raulcd.com/elasticsearch-logstash-and-kibana-on-docker.html

 See https://registry.hub.docker.com/u/raulcd/elk-docker/

-Note:

-* Wait some 2min in the beginning for the ELK stack to be set up
-* Produce at least > 10kB logs in vagrant@mesos:/tmp/m-shop/nginx
-* Index: `logstash-` and field name is `@timestamp`